ssinyagin/gerty/doc/gerty_architecture.markdown

     we can do more.

 *   Pluggable architecture.
-    Some standarrd modules come with the main distribution, some modules are distributed as plugins, and the user can add their own modules without messing up with the original files that were installed by Gerty and its plugins.
+    Some standard modules come with the main distribution, some modules are distributed as plugins, and the user can add their own modules without messing up with the original files that were installed by Gerty and its plugins.

 *   Vendor neutrality.
-    We are not concentrarted on Cisco.
+    We are not concentrated on Cisco.

 *   Support for interactive processing.
     New CLI commands may depend on the output of previous ones